tud-amr/guidance_planner/README.md

 # Guidance Planner

-This repository provides a Visibility-PRM implementation that computes topology distinct trajectories in 2D dynamic environments (i.e., each computed trajectory passes the obstacles differently) for motion planning of ground robots.
+This repository provides a sampling-based global planner implementation that computes topology distinct trajectories in 2D dynamic environments (i.e., each computed trajectory passes the obstacles differently) for motion planning of mobile robots.

 This code is associated with the following publications:

 **Journal Paper:** O. de Groot, L. Ferranti, D. Gavrila, and J. Alonso-Mora, *Topology-Driven Parallel Trajectory Optimization in Dynamic Environments.* IEEE Transactions on Robotics 2024.
 Preprint: http://arxiv.org/abs/2401.06021